SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

 Overview
 ==============

+The ``CREATE FOREIGN TABLE`` statement creates a new foreign table in an existing database.

 .. note::

    Starting with SQream DB v2020.2, external tables have been renamed to foreign tables, and use a more flexible foreign data wrapper concept.